aistocking/Ether_Metal_Game/README.md

-# MMX_Like
+# Ether_Metal
-An exercise in creating a game to mimic the Megaman X style and feel
+What started as a small project purely to mimic a game like MegaMan X in the Godot Engine for practice is now its own idea and identity.